 Local expat groups

-Caacupe is home to a sizeable a long-established expat community the majority of whom are from Europe and Germany in particular.
+Caacupe is home to a sizeable long-established expat community, the majority of whom are from Europe and Germany in particular.

-As the community is dispersed in this manner there are no formal expat organisations in Caacupe.
+As the community is dispersed in this manner, there are no formal expat organizations in Caacupe.

 However, people do regularly get together informally in bars and restaurants to maintain the bonds of community and discuss the matters of the day.

 These people are welcoming and keen to share advice and experience with newcomers.
 Any of the foreign-owned restaurants will be able to point you in the right direction.

 Caacupe in common with the whole of Paraguay is extremely good value.
 The produce is of good quality and offered at very reasonable prices.

 Due to the nature of the town, life here is a little more expensive than in the surrounding areas.
 Despite this, a meal in a restaurant will come to no more than about $10 to $15 (£7 to £11), and a bottle of wine in a supermarket will be around $5 (just under £4).